hugopl/tijolo/README.md

 ## Project status

-**Alpha**.
-I'm already using it in my daily work and also to write itself.
-Currently I'm porting it to GTK4 using the [bindings](https://github.com/hugopl/gtk4.cr) I'm creating with [GI Crystal](https://github.com/hugopl/gi-crystal), so the development pace here is reduced meanwhile since the GTK4 bindings still on going.
+Being rewrite using GTK4 and LibAdwaita, the re-write isn't done yet but if you want to check the old version check the v0.7.1 tag.

+CI still broken

 The [TODO](./TODO.md) works like a roadmap and also list things I'm working on, it can give you a better idea of the project status.